-🌄 FHWA - STUDY THE NJDOT 5 YEAR - $60+M ROCKFALL PLAN - IT PUTS THE PUBLIC AT RISK.🚧
+🌄 SAVE US FROM THE NJDOT!! - STUDY THE DWG I80 5 YEAR - $60+M ROCKFALL PLAN - IT PUTS THE PUBLIC AT RISK.🚧

 The project is so widely opposed by residents, municipalities, and legislators in both PA and NJ, that Congressman Josh Gottheimer has induced an amendment to have funds removed in the FY2021 Federal Budget.

 Since 2017, over 16 times, the public has requested a sit-down meeting with the NJDOT, they have not obliged.
 Our NJ and PA elected representatives have been doing their part for us.
-They now need our concerns on record.
+Ignored!

 👉Please consider adding a personal note to our letter.
 As per FHWA "simply objecting…. does not necessitate the preparation of an EIS" - we must convince, by including legit real life experiences, sadness anger, fears and disappointment for not having a chance to ask NJDOT, on record, our questions.